bethanyalicehall/e-commerce-ms4/README.md

 - To be able to update my details if they have changed, e.g. address.
 - To be able to view my order history, so if i want to order the same product again, i know exactly which one it was.

 ### **As the site owner I want ...**
 - To be able to add, update and delete products.
-- Provide 404 and 500 error pages to redirect users back to the homepage
+- Provide 404 and 500 error pages to redirect users back to the homepage.
 - Approve any comments or posts before they are added.
 - To attract new users and retain existing users to ultimately sell more products.